jitendrakyadav/pgmsolutions/readme.txt

 https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/

 Namespace concept came in PHP from 5.3 version (and autoloading concept in PHP 5.3+), so:
-1. If there is a suitable library(which uses internally curl http/https request to get token & output-response) supported PHP 5.5/5.6 then we can use OAuth 2 client from PHP 5.5/5.6 as well, no need essentially PHP 7 & no need of using PHP OAuth wrapper functions like OAuth::getAccessToken, OAuth::setToken, etc.
+1. If there is a suitable library(ultimately any library internally uses curl http/https request to get token & output-response) supported PHP 5.5/5.6 then we can use OAuth 2 client from PHP 5.5/5.6 as well, no need essentially PHP 7 & no need of using PHP OAuth wrapper functions like OAuth::getAccessToken, OAuth::setToken, etc.(Clearly mentioned here: https://oauth.net/2/ > Code and Services > OAuth 2.0 Code and Services > Client Libraries > PHP > "league/oauth2-client"[click this]: OAuth 2.0 Client from the League of Extraordinary Packages: i.e. https://github.com/thephpleague/oauth2-client look here in README.md file under "Requirements" section)
-2. If there is a suitable library(which uses internally curl http/https request to get token & output-response) supported PHP 5.5/5.6 then we can create OAuth 2 server from PHP 5.5/5.6 as well, no need essentially PHP 7.
+2. If there is a suitable library(ultimately any library internally uses curl http/https request to get token & output-response) supported PHP 5.5/5.6 then we can create OAuth 2 server from PHP 5.5/5.6 as well, no need essentially PHP 7(Clearly mentioned here in 3rd line: https://bshaffer.github.io/oauth2-server-php-docs/ under Requirements section).